“Most men lead lives of quiet desperation and go to the grave with the song still in them.”

 - How could I have avoided this situation?

 - Give me an example of something I could have done differently.

-- What actions should I take now to improve my performance?
+- What actions should I take now to improve my work performance?

 Bill listened to Andy’s answers and took careful notes.
-This accomplished two things—he let Andy know that he heard him and understood his point of view.
-And he took the first step in creating an action plan for performance improvement.
+This accomplished two things: It let Andy know that he heard him and understood his point of view and it gave Bill a head start on creating an action plan for performance improvement.

 Step 2: Develop a visibility plan.
-Based on his conversation with Andy, Bill already had the framework in place for an action plan.
+Based on his conversation with Andy, Bill already had the framework in place for an action plan to improve his work performance.
 Rather than settling for the status quo, Bill realized that he needed to find ways to exceed (rather than just meet) Andy’s expectations.
 His first move was to clean up the unfinished business that Andy highlighted.
 Unfinished projects and unmet deadlines should always come first in a situation like this.

 Once that was done, Bill volunteered to take on a department analysis project that he knew Andy and been putting off and really didn’t enjoy doing.
 He became more visible in staff meetings, looking for ways to step up to the plate as a problem solver and a team player.
 He also looked for ways to enhance his profile outside his department by attending meetings and asking questions of other leaders and managers in the company.

 Step 3: Maintain continuous course correction.
 Bill knew that the secret to his success would come from open and positive communication with Andy.
 He followed up their initial meeting with a written summary that included what he heard Andy say, as well as the action steps he planned to take.
-He asked Andy for a weekly five-minute “How am I doing?” meeting, and scheduled a more formal performance review for three months later.
+He asked Andy for a weekly five-minute “How am I doing?” meeting, and scheduled a more formal review of his work performance for three months later.
 Needless to say, it was a good one.

 Have you had a negative performance review?
 Are you looking for ways to increase your visibility and move ahead in your organization?
 Try some of Bill’s ideas and share your story in the comments below.